 There are four works we can perform to gain a plenary indulgence.
 This means all temporal punishments are waived (as compared to a partial indulgence, which applies only to some temporal punishments.)

 As prescribed by the Manual of Indulgences, do the following to merit a plenary indulgence daily during Lent:

-- Confess sins in the Sacrament of Reconciliation, with the interior disposition to detach yourself from all sin.
+Confess sins in the Sacrament of Reconciliation, with the interior disposition to detach yourself from all sin.
 The confession can be done 20 days before or after the prescribed work.
 The confession can be used for several indulgences.

-Pray the intentions of the Pope (one Our Father, one Hail Mary is the minimum)
+Pray the intentions of the Pope (one Our Father, one Hail Mary are the minimum)

 The confession can be done once for several plenary indulgences, but the Holy Communion, Prayer for the Pope, and a prescribed work must be done to merit each plenary indulgence.
 You can merit only one plenary indulgence a day.

 How do I apply it to the dead?